nujievik/merge-tracks-with-video/README.md

 - `-opening` removes the video segment containing the opening (for MKVs with chapters).

 - `-ending` removes the video segment containing the ending (for MKVs with chapters).

+- `-force-retiming` disables the retiming of the original audio and subtitles for the linked video if the main part of the video is not split.

 - `-global-tags` disables copying of global tags.